BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through over four thousand engineering, construction, and builders standard of care related expert designations, the Randall, Iowa Construction Expert Directory provides a streamlined multi-disciplinary expert retention and support solution to attorneys and construction practice groups seeking effective resolution of construction defect and claims matters.
-BHA provides construction related litigation support and expert consulting services to widely recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
-In connection with in house assets which include design experts, civil / structural engineers, ICC Certified Inspectors, ASPE certified professional estimators, the firm brings national experience and local capabilities to Randall and the surrounding areas.
+With over 4500 engineering, construction, and builders standard of care related expert designations, the Randall, Iowa Construction Expert Directory provides a wide spectrum of trial support and consulting services to attorneys and construction practice groups seeking effective resolution of construction defect, scheduling, and delay matters.
+BHA provides building claims investigation, testimony, and support services to the nation's most recognized builders, risk managers, legal professionals, owners, state and local government agencies.
+Employing in house assets which comprise registered architects, professional engineers, licensed general and specialty contractors, the firm brings a wealth of experience and local capabilities to Randall and the surrounding areas.

 Construction Expert Witness News & Info